maks-a/batterym/README.md

 <a name="usage"></a>
 ### Usage

-- Python 2.7
+- On Debian/Ubuntu: `sudo apt-get install --reinstall python-gi`
-- `sudo apt-get install --reinstall python-gi`
+- On Arch: `sudo pacman -S python-gobject libappindicator-gtk3`

 <a name="build-tools"></a>
 ### Build tools